kgrgreer/foam3/nanopay/src/net/nanopay/liquidity/crunch/README.md

 ### LiquidApprovalRequestAuthorizer (TODO ruby)
 - extends `LiquidAuthorizer`
-- overrides `getPermission` logic so that it return the permission string in the form of "canApprove{classname}" or "canApprove{classname}.outgoingAccountId"
+- overrides `createPermission` logic so that it return the permission string in the form of "canApprove{classname}" or "canApprove{classname}.outgoingAccountId"

 ## CapabilityAssignment.js (TODO ruby)
 - custom file that handles assigning capabilitys by appending to the ucj data or creating ucj, whichever is appropriate.